-The lawyers at Schroder & Strom have assisted our clients in correcting assessments for reasons other than valuation, which tax representatives at those other firms are not trained or legally permitted to handle in the courtroom.
+The lawyers at Schroder & Strom have assisted our clients in correcting property tax assessments for reasons other than valuation.
+Tax representatives at those other firms are not trained or legally permitted to handle this in the courtroom.

 Restrictive interpretations of tax laws can heavily favor municipalities against taxpayers.
 We have fought those in court and exposed errors in homeowner assessments, which caused them to have excessively high values and taxes.

-With more than 100 years of proven legal expertise in lowering property taxes, we’ve successfully challenged over 100,000 tax grievance cases for homeowners throughout New York State.
-We have literally saved millions of dollars for our clients; therefore, most of our new business is referral-based.
+We have more than 100 years of proven legal expertise in lowering property taxes.
+We’ve successfully challenged over 100,000 tax grievance cases for homeowners throughout New York State.
+Our team has literally saved millions of dollars for our clients; therefore, most of our new business is referral-based.

 THE EASIEST WAY TO SAVE AN AVERAGE OF $1,400 A YEAR.

 Property taxes can seem very complicated.
-Like income taxes, your property taxes should be reviewed annually and there’s an annual deadline for filing (March 1, 2018 for Nassau homeowners and May 15, 2018 for Suffolk homeowners).
+Like income taxes, your property taxes should be reviewed annually and there’s an annual deadline for filing March 1, 2024 for Nassau County, NY homeowners and May 21, 2024 for Suffolk County, NY homeowners.
 While the system is complex, working with attorneys who are experts makes it simple.

 Once you give us the important facts about your property, we take care of the rest.
 We prefer phone calls and emails because we know that the details you give us are often exactly why our results are superior.
 And we stay in touch every step of the way.
 Our personal approach is different, and our client retention numbers reflect the care we take with each grievance.